 This Philosophy informs my responses when I receive email from readers about their own investments.
 They want to know if they should have a small cap value fund, or REITs, or a dividend fund, or dozens of other asset classes in their investment portfolio.
 This article and podcast is in response to all of those questions and similar emails I’ll certainly receive in the future.

 There are a number of excellent sources we can turn to for investment ideas.
 Here are four of them.

 Target Date Retirement Funds

 The major mutual fund companies offer target date retirement funds.
-These fund of funds as they are called, split your investments amount several mutual funds.
-Reviewing exactly which funds these target date investments use give us insight into the asset allocation chosen by the likes of Fidelity and Vanguard.
-Examining Vanguard’s target date funds, for example, not only reveals the specific funds (there are four of them), but also the allocation between stocks and bonds.
+These fund of funds as they are called, split the amount of your investments into several mutual funds.
+Reviewing exactly which funds these target date investments to use give us insight into the asset allocation chosen by the likes of Fidelity.

 Much like target date retirement funds, we can also peer into the asset allocation plans of automated investment services.
 Three of the most popular are Betterment, Wealthfront, and Future Advisors.
 Wealthfront, for example, has an excellent white paper on its investment philosophy.
 It not only shows its asset allocation plans for taxable and retirement accounts, but it also provides an in depth explanation for the asset classes it has chosen.

 Any number of investment books provide excellent ideas on asset allocation plans.
 Two of my favorites are All About Asset Allocation by Ric Ferri and Unconventional Success by David Swenson.
 I interviewed Ric about his investment philosophy in Podcast 3.
 I’ve written about David Swenson’s model asset allocation plan as well.
 Both are worth reviewing.